OutSystems/docs-product/src/ref/ui-patterns/web/alert.md

 ---
 tags: runtime-traditionalweb;
-summary: Advanced use cases for the Alert UI Pattern
+summary: Advanced use cases for the Alert UI Pattern.
 ---

-# Alert UI Pattern Reference
+# Alert Reference

 ## Layout and Classes